stashed/percona-xtradb/docs/clustered.md

 #### Insert Sample Data

 Now, we are going to exec into the database pod and create some sample data.
-At first, find out the database Pod using the following command,
+At first, find out the database pods using the following command,

 ```bash
 $ kubectl get pods -n demo --selector="kubedb.com/name=sample-xtradb-cluster"